lavishay-technion/ansible_shallow/02_fundamentals/README.md

 # Ansible Modules (cont.)

 #### `File` Module

-- Sets attributes of files, symlink and directories, or removes them.
-- Many other modules support the same options as the `file` module, including `copy`, `template` and `assemble`
+Sets attributes of files, symlink and directories, or removes them.
+Many other modules support the same options as the `file` module, including `copy`, `template` and `assemble`

 - For Windows targets, use the `win_file` module instead
-- Ansible project on github has moved the file module to be part of ansible-base and classed as a builtin plugin.
-This only effects the way we would like to invoke the `file` module
+- Ansible project changes has modified the `file module` to be classed as a builtin plugin, thus it and other modules can be invoked with:
     - `file`
-    - `anisble.builtin.file`
+    - `ansible.builtin.file`
 - Module can be used with various `states`, meaning we can require it to perform most of the operations on files as we do on any *nix based system:
     - `absent`
     - `touch`